Hesperian Health Guides

 Lihua.
 I wonder how much deafness there has been in our family...

-Some children's ears do not develop fully.
-This genetic problem is passed down in families — inherited from other family members and from earlier generations — although no one else in the family may show signs of deafness.
+Some children’s ears do not develop fully.
+This is passed down in families, inherited from earlier generations (called a “genetic condition”), although no one else in the family may show signs of deafness.

-Some kinds of hearing loss can happen because of intermarriage between blood relatives, such as first cousins.
-In many village communities, intermarriage is common.
-Parents who are related to each other very closely can have children with hearing problems.
-If you, your children, or your family members have problems hearing, other children born later may also have hearing problems.
+Some kinds of hearing loss can happen when close family members, such as first cousins, have children together.
+This is common in some village communities.
+If you, your children, or your family members have difficulty hearing, other children born later may also have hearing problems.

-Sometimes a child who has an inherited hearing loss may also have other problems, such as problems seeing; different-colored eyes or white streaks in the hair; goiter or heart trouble; or abnormally-shaped bones of the head, hands, feet, arms, legs, or neck.
-But sometimes the only inherited problem is the hearing loss.
-Deafness may be partial or full, and may be from the time of birth, or may develop later.
+Sometimes a child who has an inherited hearing loss may also have other conditions, such as difficulty seeing; different-colored eyes or white streaks in the hair; goiter or heart trouble; or abnormally-shaped bones of the head, hands, feet, arms, legs, or neck.
+But sometimes the only inherited condition is the hearing loss.
+Hearing loss may be partial or full, and may be from the time of birth, or may develop later.

 A man and woman carrying their small child and speaking with a man behind a desk.